 If you studied the simple drawing of a Disk Drive Exerciser and read the dis-cription (#2 and #3) you may already have a better idea on how a disk drive operates in conjunction with the controller and the diskette (storage media).
 I would now like to take some time to describe the basic concepts of disk drives.
-The jobs the drive has do is: 1) Recognize when it is called on so it is the only unit to respect (DS-)
+The jobs the drive has do is: 1) Recognize when it is called on so it is the only unit to respond (DSx).

-- 1) Recognize when it is called on so it is the only unit to respond (DSx).
 2) Let the controller know if a disk is present and rotating (INDEX).
 3) Let the controller know if the drive is at Track 00 (INITIALIZED).
 4) Let the controller know if the disk may be written on (not in the WRITE-PROTECTED mode).
-5) Some drives and the disk may be written on (not in the WRITE- - 5> Some drives put out a READY status to indicate that they are ready for additional commands 6> - Recieve the MOTOR ON term and simply turn on the spindle motor (turn the
+5) Some drives put out a READY status to indicate that they are ready for